Ursynów: Communist period

-The Saint Apostles Peter and Paul Church constructed between 1946 and 1958.
+The Sts.
+Apostles Peter and Paul Church, constructed between 1946 and 1973.

 Between 1945 and 1947, near the St. Catherine Church, the Security Office had buried in unmarked graves bodies of political prisoners murdered in the Mokotów Prison.
 It is estimated that around two thousand people were buried there.
 The bodies were later exhumed and moved to the nearby Służew Old Cemetery.
-In 1993, there was unveiled the Monument to the 1944–1956 Communist Terror Martyrs, commemorating the victims.
+In 1993, the Memorial to the 1944–1956 Communist Terror Martyrs, was unveiled there to commemorate the victims.

-In 1945, Potocki Palace was nationalized, and placed under the administration of the Warsaw National Museum.
-It was renovated and turned into the official residence of the President of Poland, Bolesław Bierut.
-Later it was used by the Office of the Council of Ministers.
-In 1991, around 100 ha of the Natolin Park received the status as the Natolin Woods nature reserve.
-In 1992, the palace became the campus of the branch of the College of Europe.
-Around it were also built several other university buildings.
+In 1945, the Potocki Palace was nationalised and placed under the administration of the Warsaw National Museum.
+It was renovated and turned into the official residence of the President of Poland, Bolesław Bierut, and was used by the Office of the Council of Ministers.
+In 1991, around 100 hectares of the Natolin Park received the status of a nature reserve, under the name Natolin Woods.
+In 1992, the palace became a centre of a campus of the branch of the College of Europe, with several other buildings being built around it.

-Between 1946 and 1958, at 434 Puławska Street in Pyry was constructed the Catholic Saint Apostles Peter and Paul Church.
+Between 1946 and 1973, the Sts.
+Apostles Peter and Paul Church was built at 434 Puławska Street, belonging to the Roman Catholic denomination.

-On 14 May 1951, the municipalities of Falenty and Wilanów were incorporated into the city of Warsaw, becoming part of the district of Mokotów.
+On 14 May 1951, the municipalities of Falenty and Wilanów were incorporated into the city of Warsaw, becoming part of the Mokotów district.

-In 1952, the construction of a manufacturing industry began in Wyczółki, Służewiec and Zbarż.
-The industry was known as the Industrial and Storage District of Służewiec (Polish: Dzielnica Przemysłowo-Składowa „Służewiec”), later called Służewiec Przemysłowy (Industrial Służewiec).
-It was envisioned as including 60 factories and industrial plants, as well as residential buildings for 26,000 people.
-The buildings were constructed in the large panel system technique, marking it as one of the first instances of such system being used in Poland.
-By the early 1970s, area employed around 20,000 people.
-Among the corporations present in Wyczółki, the notable example includes the Służewiec Home Factory (Polish: Fabryka Domów „Służewiec”).
-In the 1990s, the manufacturing industry disappeared from the area, with it redeveloped with office buildings.
+In 1951, the area of Wyczółki, together with the nearby Służewiec and Zbarż, was designated to become the Industrial and Storage District of Służewiec, later known as Służewiec Przemysłowy (Industrial Służewiec).
+It was envisioned to feature 60 factories and industrial plants.
+The construction began in 1952, and utilised the large panel system technique, marking it as one of the first instances of its usage in Poland.
+The designated area covered around 2.6 km^{2} (1 sq mi).
+In the early 1970s, around 20,000 people were employed in the industrial district.
+In the 1990s, the manufacturing industry left the area, leading to the emergence of residential and office buildings in its place.

 In 1956, the Council of Ministers donated a plot of land in Służew, as well as in nearby Natolin, Wilanów, and Wolica to the Warsaw University of Life Sciences.
 The acquired area included the Krasiński Palace and a vocational school, which were adopted into the university campus centred on Nowoursynowska Street.
 It was further developed with new faculty buildings throughout the 1960s and 1970s.
 In 1989, the palace became the seat of the university authorities.
-Between 1999 and 2002, it was expanded with the construction of a new campus, that became one of the most technologically advanced in Europe.
+Between 1999 and 2002, it was expanded with the construction of a new campus, which became one of the most technologically advanced in Europe.
 In 2003, all remaining faculties and institutions of the university were moved to Służew.
-Since 1983, the university has hosted annually the Ursynalia, one of the largest music festivals in Poland.
+Since 1983, the university hosts annually the Ursynalia, one of the largest music festivals in Poland.